-Behre Dolbear personnel visited the El Pinguico and El Cubo properties from November 21 through November 24, 2020.
-The first two days of the visit were of the surface stockpile, infrastructure, and underground workings at El Pinguico.
-The last two days were spent at the El Cubo property with Endeavour personnel providing access to the surface infrastructure facilities, El Cubo Mill, tailings facilities and underground workings.
+Behre Dolbear personnel visited the El Pingüico and El Cubo properties four times.
+The first time was from November 21 through November 24, 2020.
+The first two days of the visit were of the surface stockpile, infrastructure, and underground workings at El Pingüico.
+The last two days were spent at the El Cubo property with Endeavour personnel providing access to the surface infrastructure facilities, El Cubo mill, tailings facilities and underground workings.